JoolsF/example-ts-service/README.md

 Example TS Fastify-based web service, used for learning the TS language and related libraries.

-It implements a simple task management backend with a REST api.
-A GraphQL may be added for learning purposes even though it is probably overkill.
-This could be used to simplify queries around, for example, tags on different notes.
+It implements a simple note taking app.
+With the following features:

+## Basic features
+* User login and authentication via JWT
+* Create a new note
+* Read / list existing notes
+* Update an existing note
+* Delete a note
+* Add tags to notes and list by tag

+## Advanced features
+* Create a new note via a URL.
+Service scrapes the text from the site and persists it
+* Share note with another user
+* Note due date with alert to user on login when it is due.

+See [API.md](API.md) for the API to implement.

-### TODO Dependencies
+### TODO Dependencies to add

 Now